Top Things To Do in Big Bear, CA

 Longer Trail: Cougar Crest Trail – 5.3 mile out and back trail in San Bernardino National Forest

 Want to be outdoors but do something different?

 Kayaking/Canoeing – Being out on the water is always a great experience.
-Kayaking and canoeing gives you such a unique view of nature and is a great way to spend time.
+Kayaking and canoeing give you such a unique view of nature and are a great way to spend time.
 Bring your own or go to one of the local rentals to get out on the water!